 Several decisions of the EEA Joint Committee amending Annexes to the EEA Agreement, concerning energy, climate & environment and transport policy.

-Results of the Committee’s vote on the adoption of the draft report are available.
+The result of the vote on the adoption of the draft opinion is available.

 Actions taking place in Brussels and in the European Union influence our regional transition to fossil fuel-free transports.
 How does the EU-level influence our possibilities to meet our regional targets – and how can we influence the EU?
 During the seminar, we will discuss the implementation of new directives and questions still on the table.
 How does the EU level influence our regions and how can politicians, public entities and businesses influence EU policies and cooperate with and within different networks connected to the EU?
 In what way does the EU and other countries policies influence the national and regional transition to a fossil fuel free transportation sector in Sweden?